 - Get a mobile shower head.
 It won’t restrict the area or positions in which you can bathe.

 - Avoid hot water burns by setting your water heater temperature to 120°F. This way, even if you’re unable to shut the water off, you won’t risk serious skin damage.

 - If your bath mat doesn’t have a non-skid bottom, you can use some traction tape to make sure it doesn’t shift once you put your weight on it.

-Those who don’t mind a wearable can also use a help button with auto fall detection.
+Those who don’t mind a wearable can also use a help button with an auto fall detection device.
 What’s great about this type of device is that it will automatically send an “assistance required” signal should you lose consciousness.
 These buttons are 100% waterproof, so you can shower while wearing them, or even use them in a pool or sauna.

 Of course, there are other precautionary measures you can take to make your bathroom safer for all household members.
 These include making sure the bathroom and kitchen floors are always dry.
 This is easily done by installing a couple of water-leak sensors around your house.

 If you’re worried about visibility (especially during nighttime bathroom visits), consider the benefits of a connected home.
 Nowadays, there are easy-install motion detectors and even sensors that detect when a door is opened.
 This way, a light can be turned on without having to press a switch, which is particularly handy for high-risk places.